-TRANSIENT STUDENT - A non-matriculated student admitted for one quarter only to take undergraduate course work.
-Transient student who wish to continue enrollment after one quarter must apply for regular status.
+TRANSITIONAL STUDENT - A non-matriculated student admitted for one quarter only to take undergraduate course work.
+Transitional students who wish to continue enrollment after one quarter must apply for regular status.

 WITHDRAWAL - Official notification to the University by a student that he or she will not complete a course.
 Withdrawals are filed with the Registrar.